Graph of groups decompositions of graph braid groups: Introduction

 \begin{thmi}[Theorem \ref{thm:hyperbolicity_and_free_products}, {\cite[Theorem 1.1]{Gen_braids}}] Let $\Gamma$ be a finite connected graph that is not homeomorphic to $\Theta_m$ for any $m \geq 0$.
 The braid group $B_3(\Gamma)$ is hyperbolic only if $B_3(\Gamma) \cong H \ast \mathbb{Z}$ for some group $H$. \end{thmi}

-Genevois also provides a graphical characterisation of toral relative hyperbolicity \cite[Theorem 4.20]{Gen_braids}.
+Genevois also provides a graphical characterization of toral relative hyperbolicity \cite[Theorem 4.22]{Gen_braids}.
 Again, this theorem introduced several classes of graphs for which the braid groups were unknown.
 In the case of $n=4$, this is a finite collection of graphs: the graphs homeomorphic to the letters ``H'', ``A'', and ``$\theta$''.
-We are able to precisely compute the braid groups of these graphs, completing the algebraic characterisation of toral relative hyperbolicity for $n=4$ and answering a question of Genevois \cite[Question 5.6]{Gen_braids}.
+We are able to precisely compute the braid groups of these graphs, completing the algebraic characterization of toral relative hyperbolicity for $n=4$ and answering a question of Genevois \cite[Question 5.6]{Gen_braids}.

-\begin{thmi}[Theorem 3.15, {\cite[Theorem 4.20]{Gen_braids}}] Let $\Gamma$ be a finite connected graph.
+\begin{thmi}[Theorem \ref{thm:toral_rel_hyp_and_free_prods}, {\cite[Theorem 4.22]{Gen_braids}}] Let $\Gamma$ be a finite connected graph.
 The braid group $B_4(\Gamma)$ is toral relatively hyperbolic only if it is either a free group or isomorphic to $F_{10} \ast \mathbb{Z}^2$ or $F_{5} \ast \mathbb{Z}^2$ or an HNN extension of $\mathbb{Z} \ast \mathbb{Z}^2$. \end{thmi}

-It is much more difficult to characterise relative hyperbolicity in general for graph braid groups.
-Indeed, we show that in some sense it is impossible to obtain a graphical characterisation of the form that exists for right-angled Artin and Coxeter groups, by providing an example of a graph braid group that is relatively hyperbolic but is not hyperbolic relative to any braid groups of proper subgraphs.
+It is much more difficult to characterize relative hyperbolicity in general for graph braid groups.
+Indeed, we show that in some sense it is impossible to obtain a graphical characterization of the form that exists for right-angled Artin and Coxeter groups, by providing an example of a graph braid group that is relatively hyperbolic but is not hyperbolic relative to any braid groups of proper subgraphs (Fig. \ref{figi:counterexample}).
 This answers a question of Genevois in the negative \cite[follow-up to Question 5.7]{Gen_braids}.

-\begin{thmi}[Theorem \ref{thm:counterexample}] There exists a graph braid group $B_{n}(\Gamma)$ that is hyperbolic relative to a thick, proper subgroup $P$ that is not contained in any graph braid group of the form $B_k(\Lambda)$ for $k \leq n$ and $\Lambda \subsetneq \Gamma$. \end{thmi}
+\begin{thmi}[Theorem \ref{thm:counterexample}] There exists a graph braid group $B_{n}(\Gamma)$ that is hyperbolic relative to a thick, proper subgroup $P$ that is not contained in any graph braid group of the form $B_k(\Lambda,S)$ for $k \leq n$ and $\Lambda \subsetneq \Gamma$. \end{thmi}

-Note that the peripheral subgroup $P$ in the above example is precisely the group constructed by Croke and Kleiner in \cite[Section 3]{Croke_Kleiner_gp}.
+Note that the peripheral subgroup $P$ in the above example (Fig. \ref{figi:counterexample}) is precisely the group constructed by Croke and Kleiner in \cite[Section 3]{Croke_Kleiner_gp}.
 In particular, it is isomorphic to the right-angled Artin group $A_\Pi$ where $\Pi$ is a segment of length $3$.
-This theorem indicates that non-relatively hyperbolic behaviour cannot be localised to specific regions of the graph $\Gamma$.
+This theorem indicates that non-relatively hyperbolic behavior cannot be localized to specific regions of the graph $\Gamma$.
 Instead, non-relative hyperbolicity is in some sense a property intrinsic to the special cube complex structure.